 Video games: Video games aren’t just for kids.
 The games these days are incredible and there are games for everyone.
 If you’re going through the effort of creating the ultimate man cave, be sure to budget a few hundred bucks for a video game set up.

-- Billiard table is the standard game for most man caves, but why stop at a pool table when there are so many game options.
+- The billiard table is the standard game for most man caves, but why stop at a pool table when there are so many game options.
 Consider:

 - Arcade video games